Why Won't My House Sell? Top 9 Houston Home Selling Mistakes To Avoid

 - Mistake #7: Not Having A (Correctly Completed) Seller’s Disclosure

 - Mistake #9: Overpricing At The Early Stages Of Selling

-Home Selling Tips: Selling Your Houston Home For the Most Money
+Selling Tips: Your Houston Home For The Most Money

 "The Houston Properties Team sold my house over list price within 2 days.
 Their marketing works.
 They're the best listing platform in Houston.
 Call them.
 You won't be sorry!" - Josh (Google Review)

-As the #1 boutique real estate team in Houston with over $750 million in residential property sales, we’ve spent 15 years building our proprietary Best Houston Listing Platform.
+As the #1 boutique real estate team in Houston with over $1 billion in residential property sales, we've spent 15 years building our proprietary Best Houston Listing Platform.

 We’ve mastered the art of getting you more value for your property in the least amount of time.